LouisVanLangendonck/UPC-BigDataManagement-Course-Project/README.md

 The first part captures the landing zone, further divided into temporal and persistent stages.
 In this part, different big data storage techniques are explored and compared (HDFS with different Fragmentation Strategies, Hbase, MongoDB, ...)

 The second part considers the formatted zone and the exploitation zone.
 Both processes rely heavily on Spark and its various functionalities.
 The former uses spark transformations for data cleaning, integration and reconciliation.
 The latter contains both descriptive and predictive analysis.
 The descriptive analysis makes more use of simple spark transformations to satisy three KPI's that are visualized using Tableau.
 The predictive analysis uses spark ML to train a model and Spark Structured Streaming to ingest a stream and subsequently apply the pre-trained model.

+## How To Run
+Each of the reports starts with a detailed account on how to run that part of the project.